dotfrag/dotkb/content/_index.md

 title = 'Home'
 +++

-Hi, I'm dotfrag, a Linux enthusiast currently working as a DevOps engineer.
+Hello, friend!
+I'm dotfrag, a Linux enthusiast currently working as a DevOps engineer.

 I created this site to write about the things I'm learning and want to remember in the future.
 It is a hybrid between a blog and a personal knowledge base.